GEN Campus creates scalable startup villages where entrepreneurs can connect, collaborate and share knowledge and networks.

-The GEN Campus initiative was launched in 2017 with the opening of 22 On Sloane, a 10,000 square meter campus in Johannesburg.
-In addition to becoming home for some of GEN’s national operations, GEN campuses attract local and regional startups through proven entrepreneurial support programs identified and tested around the world and also houses the leading entrepreneurial support organizations in the communities that they serve
+The GEN Campus initiative was launched in 2017 with the opening of 22 On Sloane, a 10,000 square meter campus in Johannesburg, South Africa.
+A second campus opened in Denizli, Turkey in 2022 with a third in development in Cairo, Egypt.
+In addition to housing some of GEN’s national operations, these campuses attract local and regional startups through proven entrepreneurial support programs.

-GEN Campuses foster the development of four key elements of ecosystem vibrancy:
+GEN Campuses foster four key elements of ecosystem vibrancy:

-- Fluidity – the rate at which people move within and in and out of the space, which provides the continual remixing that is key to idea generation; labor market reallocation, and people's ability to find the right match of jobs.
+- Fluidity: The rate at which people move within and in and out of the ecosystem.
+This continual remixing is key to idea generation, labor market reallocation and people's ability to find the right job match.

-- Diversity – ensuring startups emerge in a variety of industries so that the economy is not overly reliant on a particular sector.
+- Diversity: Ensuring startups emerge in a variety of industries so the economy is not overly reliant on a particular sector.